cupy/cupy/docs/source/install.rst

 Installing CuPy from Source
 ---------------------------

-Use of wheel packages are recommended whenever possible.
+Use of wheel packages is recommended whenever possible.
 However, if wheels cannot meet your requirements (e.g., you are running non-Linux environment or want to use a version of CUDA / cuDNN / NCCL not supported by wheels), you can also build CuPy from source.

 .. note::